lambduli/minilog/WRITEUP.md

 In its core, the concept of unification is a really simple one.

-We have two things and we ask whether they can be "the same thing" under some specific circumstances.
+We have two things and we ask whether they can be "the same thing" and what would it take for them to be.

 Here is an example (the operator `=` means `unify with`):
 ```prolog